YaolingYang/painting-pipeline/README.md

 Please also be aware that there should exist more efficient ways to do Step 2 and 3.

-# Pipeline to paint a target dataset with a reference panel
+# Pipeline to paint a target dataset with a reference panel with reference correction

 Here we describe the pipeline for painting a bio-bank scale target dataset using a reference dataset on a single chromosome through [SparsePainter](https://github.com/YaolingYang/SparsePainter).
 Below are the files we have before painting: